Three of the Charnwood slate gravestones in Barrowby churchyard.

 The oldest-known Charnwood slate gravestones commemorate people who died in the 1630s.
 Predictably these are found in churchyards close to Charnwood Forest.
 So far as I am aware, the oldest Charnwood Slate tombstones in Lincolnshire are from the 1730s – but more fieldwork is needed!

-The heyday of Charnwood slate gravestones is from the 1730s until the 1830s, when Welsh slate begins to be available.
+The heyday of Charnwood slate gravestones is from the 1730s until the mid-nineteenth century, when Welsh slate begins to be available.
 By the 1880s the Charnwood quarries are in decline.
-From the late nineteenth century granite and marble begin to taking their place alongside Welsh slate and limestone.
+From the late nineteenth century granite and marble begin to take their place in churchyards alongside Welsh slate and limestone.

 How to recognise Charnwood slate